JohnGoldsmith/dotnetrdf-wiki/UserGuide-Storage-Servers.md

 The //GetDefaultTemplate()// method returns a template that can be modified in order to create whatever the server considers its default store type.
 If the server supports multiple store types the //GetAvailableTemplates()// method will return all available templates.

-A template has at the minimum a //ID// property which specifies the ID for the store to be created, it also has a //TemplateName// and //TemplateDescription// properties which describe the type of store the template may be used to create.
+A template has at the minimum a `ID` property which specifies the ID for the store to be created, it also has a `TemplateName` and `TemplateDescription` properties which describe the type of store the template may be used to create.
 Templates also provide a //Validate()// method which can be used to ensure that templates are valid before use, any server will call this on templates passed to the //CreateStore()// method before actually attempting to create the store.

 Since servers may have many implementation specific features typically there will be some number of additional properties that are available on a template that will allow you to customize your template.
 See documentation for the various supported implementations to see what templates are supported.
 Template implementations are annotated using ##System.ComponentModel## annotations so can be explored via reflection if you so desire.